Clark Peck, Jr is

 into History, Mr Peck sold his chalet in Leysin -- SOB! -- and moved "to the valley!", in the Geneva-Lausanne axis (to

-Gimel, then to Trélex, then to Bassins near Nyon, and now to Féchy).
+Gimel, then to Trélex, then to Bassins near Nyon, and thence to Féchy).
 It's a comedown from the Alps to the

 Jura mountains, true enough, but the southwest Jura is not without its mountainy